maincoon/malyuvach/README.md

 ## Architecture

-The application consists of three main services:
+The application consists of four main services:

 * LLM Service - handles communication with Ollama API for text generation
 * Image Service - manages ComfyUI workflow execution and image generation
 * Telegram Service - provides bot interface and user interaction
+* STT Service - processes voice messages using Whisper.Net for speech-to-text conversion

 Each service has its own configuration section in appsettings.json for easy customization.